astropy/photutils/docs/centroids.rst

 Masks can be input into each of these functions to mask bad pixels.
 Error arrays can be input into the two fitting methods to weight the fits.

+To calculate the centroids of many sources in an image, use the :func:`~photutils.centroids.centroid_sources` function.
+This function can be used with any of the above centroiding functions or a custom user-defined centroiding function.
+See zzzzz

 Getting Started